DataDog/hiring-engineers/answers.md

 ![APM and Infrastructure](APM&infrastructure.png)

 ### Please include your fully instrumented app in your submission, as well.
-For auto instrumented application I used provided Flask app, that is added to repository as flaskapp.py file
+For the auto instrumented application I used the provided Flask app that is added to the repository as flaskapp.py file

 ## Final question